 Why is a HIMS evaluation more costly than a clinical evaluation with a psychiatrist or other medical specialist?

+This type of evaluation is conducted for a different purpose (a third party’s purpose) than a clinical evaluation (for treatment) and thus requires much more time.
 The process usually involves several hours of additional time beyond a typical evaluation for treatment.
 The HIMS evaluation requirements involve:

 - A more in-depth history and examination